TheFakeLorLyons/Clean-Tic-Tac-Toe/readme.md

 ### __Stretch Goals__

+✅ = Accomplished

 - ✅ Game Replay Option: Implement replay functionality where after each game, players can choose to play again.

-- 🏆 Statistics Recap: After each game basic game statistics including the number and percentage of games won/lost/drawn will be displayed to the user.
+- ✅ Statistics Recap: After each game basic game statistics including the number and percentage of games won/lost/drawn will be displayed to the user.
 These scores will be stored locally for the time being, with DB storage an optional future goal.